River Partners Plants its One Millionth Tree at Levee Setback Project

 Habitat Restoration Area Honored as a Flagship Project

-Marysville, CA – December 3, 2008 – On Wednesday, December 3rd, 25 guests and 75 students joined River Partners as it planted its one millionth tree at the Bear River Levee Setback Restoration Area, 30 miles north of Sacramento.
-Geoff Geupel, on behalf of the Riparian Habitat Joint Venture (a 15 year old coalition of nonprofit organizations and government agencies responsible for management the state’s floodplain habitat resources) presented River Partners, its collaborators, and the Bear River project with the “Flagship Award,” in recognition of the outstanding riparian habitat management and restoration activities on this 639- acre site.
+On Wednesday, December 3, 2008, 25 guests and 75 students joined River Partners as it planted its one millionth tree at the Bear River Levee Setback Restoration Area, 30 miles north of Sacramento.
+Geoff Geupel, on behalf of the Riparian Habitat Joint Venture (a 15 year old coalition of nonprofit organizations and government agencies responsible for management the state's floodplain habitat resources) presented River Partners, its collaborators, and the Bear River project with the "Flagship Award," in recognition of the outstanding riparian habitat management and restoration activities on this 639- acre site.

 As part of the ceremony, John Carlon, River Partners' president, welcomed guest speakers Ted Frink of the California Department of Water Resources, and Paul Brunner, Executive Director of the Three Rivers Levee Improvement Authority.
 Both speakers acknowledged the multiple partnerships that made the restoration and levee setback possible.
 Two students from Barry Elementary School helped plant the millionth tree, which was grown by students from Las Plumas High School.

 "Though the millionth tree is the culmination of our 10 year history, we chose this site because it represents the future of floodplain management," said John Carlon, River Partners President.
 "By moving a levee back and widening the floodplain, the project has reduced the flood risk to Yuba County.
 By planting the larger floodplain with native plants, we've created critical habitat for wildlife and shown that riparian areas can be an effective floodplain management tool."